Sudden Cardiac Arrest: Maeve's Story

-Maeve, 17, likes to keep busy.
-In March 2018, she was starting an exciting but stressful school week with both softball tryouts and play rehearsals.
+Maeve, 18, likes to keep busy.
+In March 2018 when she was 15, she was starting an exciting but stressful school week with both softball tryouts and play rehearsals.

 About 20 minutes into softball, she collapsed without any apparent cause.
 First, her coaches and classmates thought it was a seizure.
 But then her trainer couldn't find a pulse: Maeve was in sudden cardiac arrest.